 Choosing a needle for needlework is like choosing a brush for a painting.
 Mastering the basics of a particular skill, you can get by with one or two tools.
 But the deeper we go into the subject, the more subtly we feel the difference.

 An experienced seamstress or embroiderer may have hundreds of needles in use – of different lengths and thicknesses, with different tips and eyes.
-The needles can slide through the fabric with varying ease, be more firm or flexible.
+The needles can slide through the fabric with varying ease, and be more firm or flexible.
 Needles of the same size and purpose, made by different manufacturers, may be comfortable for one person and not very suitable for another.

 Why Buy Hand Sewing Needles?